The House of Yes: Production and release

-The film was reportedly financed entirely by Tori Spelling's father Aaron Spelling and his company Spelling Entertainment.
+The House of Yes was reportedly financed entirely by Tori Spelling's father Aaron Spelling and his company Spelling Entertainment.
+When it was released, director Mark Waters described his own work as "part Gothic revenge drama, part contemporary psychological thriller, and extremely funny".
 It premiered at the 1997 Sundance Film Festival, where its screening attracted the interest of Miramax.
 According to Variety, Miramax paid two million dollars to acquire the distribution rights to the film.
 The House of Yes was given a limited theatrical release beginning on October 10, 1997.
-The film was a box-office disappointment, grossing only $626,057 on its $1.5 million budget.
+The film was a box-office disappointment, grossing $626,057 on its $1.5 million budget.